Tommycik/Progetto_PP_TC_ImageAugmentation/README.md

 SSIM measures structural similarity.
 A value of one indicates identical images.
 The project calculates one global value for every RGB channel and averages the three results.

-Albumentations ThreadPool is compared with Albumentations sequential.
-Kornia CPU and CUDA are compared using the same deterministic workload and tolerance thresholds.

 ## Preview generation